How To Handle Your Baby or Toddler’s Separation Anxiety and Sleep Training

 It might not seem normal for your baby or toddler to cling to your legs, spider-monkey style, and scream until they turn purple, but don’t worry — it’s very normal indeed!

-In the first few months of your baby’s life, he’s really not able to distinguish between adults; one caregiver looks and feels much like another.
+In the first few months of your baby’s life, he’s really not able to distinguish between adults.
+One caregiver looks and feels much like another.
 That’s why most newborns and young infants are content to be passed around between adults.
-Beginning around 7 or 8 months, however, your baby will start being able to tell one adult from another; she’ll also start to become more attached to mom and dad.
-In this way, separation anxiety is actually a good sign; it indicates that a baby is forming strong, healthy attachments to her parents.
+Beginning around 7 or 8 months, however, your baby will start being able to tell one adult from another.
+She’ll also start to become more attached to mom and dad.
+In this way, separation anxiety is actually a good sign.
+It indicates that a baby is forming strong, healthy attachments to her parents.

 What’s more, at this age, your baby’s starting to develop the concept of object permanence.
-In the early months of life, babies don’t understand object permanence; once an object (or a person) disappears from their line of sight, it’s simply gone, in their minds.
-(This is why peek-a-boo tends to be endlessly fascinating for young babies — from their perspective, you’re performing the most incredible magic trick imaginable!)
+In the early months of life, babies don’t understand object permanence.
+Once an object (or a person) disappears from their line of sight, it’s simply gone, in their minds.
+(This is why peek-a-boo tends to be endlessly fascinating for young babies.
+From their perspective, you’re performing the most incredible magic trick imaginable!)
 But around 7 or 8 months, babies begin to understand that objects and people they can’t see still exist — they develop object permanence.
 So when you leave the room, your baby understands that you still exist somewhere and that you can return.
 Again, in this sense, separation anxiety is actually a positive sign — it lets parents know that their baby understands object permanence.

 Nicole’s Note: